AI Strategy / Applied

 Thesis

-THIS Gives Claude Skills a Massive Upgrade (It's Easy!) is a practical lesson in ai strategy: Skills turn repeated knowledge work into reusable procedures, templates, and domain-specific standards.
+THIS Gives Claude Skills a Massive Upgrade (It’s Easy!) teaches a practical ai strategy move: Skills turn repeated knowledge work into reusable procedures, templates, and domain-specific standards.

 01